AdobeDocs/app-builder/src/pages/getting_started/first_app.md

        create console.json
     ```

-1. Once you have selected org, project and workspace, next, you will be asked to select app features to enable:
+1. Next, you will be asked to select app features to enable:

     ```
     You are about to initialize the project 'demoproject'